 Since its foundation in 1985 as the first German certifier of management systems, DQS has been committed to the sustainable success of its customers.
 With value-adding audits and customer-oriented concepts, we accompany organizations all the way to business excellence.

 Especially the combined, simultaneous auditing of fully integrated management systems offers numerous opportunities, as the cross-thematic assessment allows synergies to be used and at the same time interactions, but also contradictions between the different topics can be identified.
-To increase the benefits for our customers with integrated management systems, we focus on their multiple qualifications when selecting and training our auditors: DQS auditors cover at least three sets of regulations on average.
+In order to increase the benefits for our customers with integrated management systems, we focus on their multiple qualifications when selecting and training our auditors: DQS auditors cover at least three sets of regulations on average.
 Take us at our word.
 We look forward to talking to you.